ollelauribostrom/hindex/README.md

 Configuration
 -------------
-Before you can use **hindex**, you need to create a configuration file called `hindex.config.json` in the root of your project.
+Before you can use **hindex**, you need to create a configuration file called `hindex.config.json`.
 The following options are available.

 | Option            | Description                                           | Type     | Default            |
 | ------------------|-------------------------------------------------------| ---------|--------------------|